latestchatty/latest-chatty-ios/README.md

 - Username colored white when row selected in replies table on iPad
 - API server picker view sized correctly for iPad
 - Bug fix for dealloc of Browser vc
+- One-time reset applied to all users' API server address setting to winchatty

 4.0.3
 ====